 - Take the allegation or concern seriously; - If you believe the child, young person or adult is 'at risk' of immediate significant harm, which includes situations which you would reasonably believe requires the emergency services, then you should contact the relevant emergency service and then notify the Safeguarding Officer, Line Manager or Head of Service and immediately; - Immediately report to and inform the Safeguarding Officer & Line Manager or Head of Service (as appropriate); - Record all details you are aware of and log your concern, as soon as possible, on the My Concern Database (Safeguarding Database).
-If you are not registered on the Database, please email your concern to safeguarding@swale.gov.uk and contact your team's Safeguarding Champion; - Consultation with Kent Front Door/Kent Central Referral Unit and/or referral to be made with support from the Safeguarding Officer/Safeguarding Champion/ Line Manager; - Outcome of the consultation/referral to be recorded on the Safeguarding Database.
+If you are not registered on the Database, please email your concern to safeguarding@swale.gov.uk or contact the team by phone. - Referrals to Kent Children Social Services (Front Door or urgent support) and Adult Social Services referral must be recorded with support from the Safeguarding Team / Line Manager Outcome of the consultation/referral to be recorded on the Safeguarding Database.